raspberrypilearning/turtle-tracker/en/step_3.md

 --- /task ---

 --- task ---
-Click the green flag to run the setup code, and then click on the **Turtle 1** on the Stage to see it draw its path.
+Click the green flag to run the setup code, and then click on the **Turtle 1** sprite on the Stage to see it draw its path.

 ![Path of the Turtle 1 sprite](images/turtle-1-path.png)